qaisjp/comm2-report/chapters/30-impl/1000-avatars.md

 <img ngxGravatar [email]="'alice@example.com'" size="30">
 ```

-We realised that this would reveal email addresses to all users of the website, and so now we generate the Gravatar URLs server-side and display the image using simple `img` tags, as shown below:
+We realised that this would reveal email addresses to all users of the website, so instead we generate the Gravatar URLs on the server and display the image using simple `img` tags, as shown below:

 ```html
 <img [src]="user.gravatar + '?size=150'">